Brand Language

 Chances are, it’s not just their logo.
-It’s their entire visual experience- the colors, typography, packaging, design tone, social media aesthetic, and even how they present files in a pitch deck.
+It’s their entire visual experience- the colours, typography, packaging, design tone, social media aesthetic, and even how they present files in a pitch deck.
 That cohesive look and feel?
 That’s what we call visual brand language.

 And if you’re building a brand in today’s hyper-creative, visually saturated world, crafting a strong visual language isn’t optional- it’s essential.